Medication Regimen Extraction From Medical Conversations: Experiments

 \subsection{Model variations}

-We consider QA PGNet and Multi-decoder QA PGNet with lookup table embedding as baseline models and improve on the baselines with other variations described below.

-Apart from learning-based baselines, we also create two naive baselines, one each for the Dosage and Frequency extraction tasks.
-For Dosage extraction, the baseline we consider is `Nearest Number', where we take the number nearest to the \texttt{Medication Name} as the prediction, and `none' if no number is mentioned or if the \texttt{Medication Name} is not detected in the input\footnote{This can happen in cases when a medication is abbreviated or a different form (e.g. generic vs brand name) is used in the conversation compared to the annotation}.
+We consider QA PGNet and Multi-decoder QA PGNet with lookup table embedding as baseline models and improve over the baselines with other variations described below.
+Apart from learning-based baselines, we also create two naive baselines.
+For Dosage extraction, the baseline we consider is `Nearest Number', where we take the number nearest to the \texttt{Medication Name} as the prediction, and `none' if none exist or if the \texttt{Medication Name} is not detected in the input\footnote{This can happen when a different form of a medication (e.g. abbreviation, generic or brand name) is used in the conversation compared to the annotation}.
 For Frequency extraction, the baseline we consider is `Random Top-3' where we predict a random \texttt{Frequency} tag, from top-3 most frequent ones from our dataset - \{`none', `daily', `twice a day'\}.

 {\bf Embedding:} We developed different variations of our models with a simple lookup table embeddings learned from scratch and using high-performance contextual embeddings, which are ELMo \cite{peters2018deep}, BERT \cite{vaswani2017attention} and ClinicalBERT \cite{alsentzer-etal-2019-publicly} (trained and provided by the authors).
 Refer to Table \ref{tab:main-r} for the performance comparisons.